The Hao-Ng isomorphism theorem for reduced crossed products: Introduction

-The proof of Theorem \ref{t:a} is inspired by \cite{katsoulis2021non}, where it was established that the reduced crossed product functor commutes with the $\rC^*$-envelope for \emph{hyperrigid} operator algebras (see \cite[Definition 1.1]{arveson2011noncommutative}).
-The problem in extending the proof strategy of \cite{katsoulis2021non} beyond the hyperrigid setting is rooted in the fact that the unique extension property from non-commutative Choquet theory \cite[Definition 2.1]{arveson2008noncommutative} is not preserved under direct integrals.
+The proof of Theorem \ref{t:b} is inspired by \cite{katsoulis2021non}, where it was established that the reduced crossed product functor commutes with the $\rC^*$-envelope for \emph{hyperrigid} operator algebras (see \cite[Definition 1.1]{arveson2011noncommutative}).
+One problem in extending the proof strategy of \cite{katsoulis2021non} beyond the hyperrigid setting is rooted in the fact that the unique extension property from noncommutative boundary theory \cite[Definition 2.1]{arveson2008noncommutative} is not preserved under direct integrals.
 This was first witnessed in a recent counterexample to Arveson's hyperrigidity conjecture by Bilich and the first-named author \cite{bilich2024arveson}.

-To overcome this obstruction, our central idea is prompted by another recent paper by Clou\^atre with the second-named author \cite{clouatre2024rigidity}.
+To overcome this obstruction, our idea is prompted by another recent paper by Clou\^atre with the second-named author \cite{clouatre2024rigidity}.
 Therein, a so-called \emph{tight} variation of the unique extension property is considered as a substitute for the usual one.
-Unfortunately, the unique tight extension property does not appear to fit the purpose of proving Theorem \ref{t:a}.
-Indeed, this is impeded by the general lack of injectivity of the von-Neumann algebra generated by the range of an arbitrary $*$-representation of the $\rC^*$-envelope.
-This led us in Proposition \ref{p:tmax-action-pres} to consider an intermediate type of unique extension property, where the range of appropriate extensions is contained in $\bB(\H)\ol{\otimes} L^{\infty}(G)$.
-However, for our argument to go through beyond the separable setting, we require an operator-valued version of a Maharam-type lifting theorem.
-A lifting theorem of Ionescu-Tulcea \cite{tulcea1967existence} guarantees that there is an appropriate lift for the Lebesgue measure space of a group $G$ with respect to left Haar measure on $G$.
-By applying Hamana's work on Fubini tensor products \cite[Section 3]{hamana1982tensor}, we are able to extend such lifting theorems to the operator-valued setting, which then allows us to prove our main results.
+However, the unique tight extension property does not appear to directly fit the purpose of proving Theorem \ref{t:b}.
+This is due to the general lack of injectivity of the von Neumann algebra generated by the range of an arbitrary $*$-representation of the $\rC^*$-envelope.
+This led us to consider an intermediate type of unique extension property in Proposition \ref{p:tmax-action-pres}, where the range of appropriate extensions is contained in $\bB(\H)\ol{\otimes} L^{\infty}(G)$.
+For this idea to go through beyond the separable setting, we require an operator-valued version of a Maharam-type lifting theorem.
+A lifting theorem of Ionescu-Tulcea \cite{tulcea1967existence} guarantees that there is an appropriate lift for the Haar measure space of a group $G$ with respect to left Haar measure on $G$.
+By applying Hamana's work on Fubini tensor products \cite[Section 3]{hamana1982tensor}, in Proposition \ref{p:maharam} we are able to extend such lifting theorems to the operator-valued setting.